-Figure 11B-810.2.2 Dimensions of Bus Boarding and Alighting Areas
+Dimensions of Bus Boarding and Alighting Areas

 11B-810.2.3 Connection.
 Bus stop boarding and alighting areas shall be connected to streets, sidewalks, or pedestrian paths by an accessible route complying with Section 11B-402.
-Newly constructed bus stop pads shall provide a square curb transition between the pad and roadway elevations or detectable warnings complying with Section 11B-705.2.
+Newly constructed bus stop boarding and alighting areas shall provide a detectable transition between the boarding/alighting area and the roadway; the detectable transition shall consist of a curb with the face sloped at 35 degrees maximum from vertical or detectable warnings complying with Sections 11B-705.1.1 and 11B-705.1.2.4.